 - Cheering like a maniac at their ballgames.

 Parenting is full of so much good stuff like this, but there are stressful events and painful decisions to be made as well.
 The question, “Do my kids need life insurance?” is something a parent doesn’t even want to think about.

 I get it.

 I have kids.
 I can’t imagine losing them.
 You probably can’t either.

-But the unthinkable event of loss is not the primary reason life insurance is important for your kids.
+But the unthinkable event of the loss of your child is not the primary reason life insurance is important for your kids.
 Remember that.

 So, why should a parent consider getting a life insurance policy for their kids?